bumahkib7/bumahkib7/README.md

 # 💫 About Me:
-:computer: 4 years of experience in Java, Python, web frameworks, and frontend technologies
+:computer: 4 years of experience in Java, Python, web frameworks, and frontend technologies.
-:rocket: Completed projects such as public transport system with payment, CRM modules, and search engine implementation
+:rocket: Completed projects such as public transport system with payment, CRM modules, and search engine implementation.
-:bulb: Proactive learner, staying up-to-date with the latest technology
+:bulb: Proactive learner, staying up-to-date with the latest technology.
-:busts_in_silhouette: Strong team player and communicator, excelling in collaborative environments
+:busts_in_silhouette: Strong team player and communicator, excelling in collaborative environments.
-:goal_net: Seeking challenging roles to make meaningful contributions to organizations
+:goal_net: Seeking challenging roles to make meaningful contributions to organizations.

 ## 🌐 Socials: